meks77/quarkus-axonframework-extension/README.md

 * CommandGateway and
 * CommandBus

-### Aggregates and event handler
+### Aggregates, event handler and command handler

-Aggregates and event handler are detected automatically.
+Aggregates, event handler and command handler are detected automatically.

 ### Event store

 As Eventstore the Axon Server is used.
 The configuration for the connection is described in the [Extension Documentation](docs/modules/ROOT/pages/index.adoc)

+### Repositories

+Currently the Bean RepositorySupplier can be injected, which provides access to the repositories for aggregates.

 ### Dev service for the Axon Server